Here’s How Startup Founders Should Offer Employee Equity

 The US tax code provides two types of stock options: ISOs (incentive stock options) and NSOs (nonqualified stock options).

 - ISOs can only be issued to employees.
-They have special tax benefits because they’re meant to be used as carrots for employees.
+They have special tax benefits because they’re meant to be used as carrots for employees when you offer equity.

 - NSOs are for anyone, including employees, independent contractors, and investors.